hanyutran/Django-Tutorial/README.md

   Use Django Forms to accept User Input and connect it to the database and retrieve it later on.

   The Django framework requires the CSRF token to be present.

   Use Django Forms to grab information from the user and then do something with it.

+#### IV.
+Level Four:
+  Relative URLs with Templates.

+  Use Django Template Inheritance to practice DRY coding principles.

+  Templates Features and Filters.

+#### V. Level Five:
+  User Authentication.

+  Use the bcrypt and Argon2 to store our passwords safely.

+  Use Django’s built in tools (User) to create User Authorization Models.